MLHale/CYBR8950/projects/milestone2.md

   - Identify tasks achieved from your backlog
   - Document the product increments (an agile term for the things you produce) generated in this milestone
   - Bind tasks, code artifacts, and documentation together
+- [Research Paper Outline](#research-paper-outline) - Draft your Research Paper
 - [Visual understanding (aka diagrams)](#diagrams) - Encapsulate your efforts diagrammatically
-- [Next Milestone planning](#next-milestone-plan) - Create a plan on your kanban board for your next milestone
+- [Issue Tracking / Planning](#issue-tracking-and-planning) - Stay organized with approrpriate tracking of tasks
 - [Presentation](#presentation) - Present your progress to the class

 ## Environment setup